YesSteveModel/YSM-Wiki-Issues/docs/en/notes/wiki/Related Commands.md

     - The expression is executed before animations if `pre` is specified, or after if `post` is specified.
     - In versions 2.2.2 and earlier, you need to press `Alt` + `B` twice to enter the custom debug screen.
     - In versions 2.3.0 and later, you only need to press `Alt` + `B` once to enter the custom debug screen.
+    - In versions 2.5.2 and later, you can debug the target entity by pressing `Alt` + `B` on the entity using the YSM model.
 - `/ysmclient molang watch remove <name>` Remove a previously added molang expression.
 - `/ysmclient molang watch clear` Clear all previously added molang expressions.
+- `/ysmclient debug <selector>` A command added in 2.5.2 which can accurately match the corresponding entity for debugging.
+- `/ysmclient molang execute <expr>` A command added in 2.5.2 which can execute Molang expressions on the currently debugged entity.